Your child’s pediatrician may give you a growth chart that explains how your child compares physically to other children his age.

 When a child is in a lower percentile, providers and parents may become concerned with good reason.

 “Growing is one of the most important things a child needs to do.
-If they’re not growing, it can signal a significant health concern,” said Dr. Jeremy Forster, a Marshfield Clinic pediatrician.
+If they’re not growing, it can signal a significant health concern,” said Dr. David Holz, a Marshfield Clinic pediatrician.

 Components of a growth chart

 According to Centers for Disease Control and Prevention (CDC), providers have used growth charts dating back to 1977.

 Many factors go into the creation of a growth chart, Holz said.
 Genetic components, calories in, calories out and general metabolism are a few of those factors.

 Generally, health care providers use World Health Organization (WHO) growth standards for infants and children ages 0 to 2 years and CDC growth charts for children ages 2 years and up.

 A growth chart is not used alone to diagnose medical conditions.
 “Instead, growth charts are tools that contribute to forming an overall clinical impression for the child being measured,” as stated by the CDC.